 Under the Management Incentive Plan, the Compensation Committee strives to link salary and non-equity incentives to objective standards of performance and may consider the non-financial factors discussed earlier and various financial performance measures, including operating and reported earnings per share; returns on equity, tangible equity and assets; revenue, loan and deposit growth; operating efficiency; loan and credit quality; and customer satisfaction scores.
 In addition, the plan was designed to qualify for compliance with the limitations on executive compensation deductions under Section 162(m) of the Internal Revenue Code of 1986.
-Regardless of the actual award determined by the plan parameters, the Compensation Committee has discretion to only modify awards downward.
+The Compensation Committee has discretion to modify awards so long as such modified awards are within the plan parameters.